 Matt Aspinall, Farm Manager of Euridge Manor Organics

-We sat down with Matthew Aspinall, the Farm Manager of Euridge Manor Farm, to talk about the farm, his passion for livestock, the reasons why he chooses organic and how he approaches animal welfare.
+We caught up with Matthew to talk about the farm, his passion for livestock, the reasons why he chooses organic and how he approaches animal welfare.

 When I first took up the position the farm was being run quite intensively.
 In addition to farming livestock, we were also growing corn.
 On a farm which is just short of 500 acres, rotating the cows and growing the corn wasn’t working.
 We took the decision to take corn out of the rotation.
 Since the change, the farm has been running very smoothly – meaning that we’re planning to stick with this new rotation for the foreseeable future.